kubernetes-sigs/ibm-vpc-block-csi-driver/deploy/kubernetes/snapshot/validation-webhook/README.md

     Starting webhook server
     I0921 18:15:14.645808    1 webhook.go:196] Starting certificate watcher
     ```
+**Note**: Few of the above steps can be automated by the means of init container or sidecars, which can automatically copy the certs.
+More about the same will be updated eventually.

 ### Testing webhook functionality
 Provided that the snapshot validation webhook is deployed: